 I highly recommend having a third-party consultant or mentor whose paycheck (if you pay them, and you should) is not tied to you purchasing the laundromat to help you through the process.
 They can help you analyze the deal, especially if it is your first.
 I know firsthand that you cannot rely on a broker, whose paycheck is tied to you closing the deal, to have your best interest in mind, even if that is their fiduciary duty.

 I would also highly recommend that you hire a consultant that is an experienced laundromat owner.
 There are some unique peculiarities to our industry that an experienced owner will be able to help you navigate.
 Trust me on this one.
 Hire a consultant to help you purchase a laundromat deal.
 I consider it a necessary investment.
 It could save you thousands of dollars.
 In fact, probably would have saved me literally tens of thousands of dollars on one of my laundromat acquisitions.

 This investment will pay you back multiple times over.
-You can find an experienced owner to consult with by checking out one of the laundromat forums, or find a laundromat consultant.
+You can find an experienced owner to consult with by checking out one of the laundromat forums, or finding a laundromat consultant.

 We do provide that service, as well, but this is genuinely not a pitch for your business.
 It is a plea for your benefit us.
 Use us if you feel that’s the best fit for you, but even if it isn’t, find a qualified consultant!

-If you do want us to advise you through a purchase or sale of a laundromat, you can schedule a Free 15-minute Coaching Call with me to talk through your situation.
+If you do want us to advise you through a purchase or sale of a laundromat, you can schedule a 30–minute Coaching Call with me to talk through your situation.

 The second task I would give to a lawyer is to read through the lease agreement and purchase agreement.
 A lawyer will be able to alert you to any pitfalls that may be lurking in the legal jargon.
 I still highly encourage you to read through both the lease agreement and purchase agreement yourself.
 It’s one of the few things I did right while purchasing my first laundromat.